The state of Mississippi provides several veteran benefits. This page explains those benefits.

-The Veterans Home Purchase Board provides low interest mortgage loans for eligible veterans and unmarried surviving spouses to purchase an existing single family home or to construct a new home.
+The Veterans Home Purchase Board provides low interest mortgage loans up to $250,000 for eligible veterans and unmarried surviving spouses to purchase an existing single family home or to construct a new home.

 Hunting and Fishing Licenses

-Veterans who have a total service-connected disability from the Veterans Administration are not required to purchase a hunting or fishing license, but must have on their person proof of age, residency and disability status while engaged in hunting or fishing.
+Veterans who have a total service-connected disability from the VA are not required to purchase a hunting or fishing license, but must have proof of age, residency and disability status while hunting or fishing.

 Concealed Weapon Permit Fee Exemption